wangenau/variational_mesh/docs/index.rst

-Welcome to Variational Mesh documentation!
+Welcome to the Variational Mesh documentation!
 ============================================

 .. toctree::